Future Marketing specialty

 Speed over recruiting is the message that carries the room.

-The math that makes the decision
+The tradeoff behind the decision

 No recruiter No facility No three-week wait